 Butternut squash soup is a delicious fall favorite at our house.
 The kids love its bright color and sweet flavor, and it is usually an appetizer at Thanksgiving too!

-Butternut Squash Soup is one of my fall favorites.
+I always crave this recipe in the fall.
 It is naturally sweet and filling, but also naturally healthy!
 Butternut squash is a highly nutritious and inexpensive vegetable and can also be used for stir frys, roasted vegetable medleys and more.

 - Cut top and bottom off of butternut squash and use knife to carefully cut remaining skin off.